fhenaod/juv_steroid/README.md

-# Gray et al. 20xx
+# Gray et al.
 doi here

 This repo contains the code from the paper "Effect of a territorial challenge on the steroid profile of a juvenile songbird".
-JOURNAL NAME x, pp-pp
+J NAME issue, pp-pp

 #

-This repo contains x folders:
+This repo contains two folders:

+### data

+data for behaviour, steroid concentration in circulation and brain, and steroid concentration in peripheral tissues in .csv format

 ### code
 scripts to reproduce analyses and figures